For Many, Fewer Obamacare Choices Doesn't Mean Higher Prices

 It's a change that's been repeated around the country after big health insurers such as Aetna, Humana and United Healthcare pulled out of dozens of Obamacare marketplaces that they judged unprofitable.

 Almost a third of all counties in the United States have just one insurer in the marketplace for people buying individual coverage for 2017.
 In 2015, just 7 percent had one insurer, according to a Kaiser Family Foundation analysis.
-Twenty percent of One in five Obamacare consumers will choose 2017 plans in counties served by a single insurer, according to the government.
+Twenty percent of Obamacare consumers will choose 2017 plans in counties served by a single insurer, according to the government.

 But there's a surprising bottom line: Although prices are going up in almost all areas, they're not significantly higher than they are for people living in areas served by multiple insurers, according to data reviewed by consulting firm Avalere Health.